-NCR No. : 2020.05 Issued by : Sansan Suhendar Date Issued : 21 October 2020 Time Limit : Surveillance 1 NC Grade Minor Date of Closing : 20 January 2021 Standard Ref. & : 7.3.1 Requirement There is a waste management plan that is documented and implemented in accordance with applicable laws and regulations, including reduction, recycling, reuse, and disposal, based on the characteristics of toxicity (toxicity) and other hazards.
+NCR No. : 2020.07 Issued by : Sansan Suhendar Date Issued : 21 October 2020 Time Limit : Surveillance 1 NC Grade : Non Critical Date of Closing : 06 September 2022 Standard Ref. & Requirement : acteristics, is docum ng, reusing, and disposal based and implemented in accordance

-- Based on PermenLHK number P.56 of 2015 article 7 number 2 point b.1 and PP number 101 of 2014 article 28 number 1 point b.2 B3 waste produced is less than 50 kg (fifty kilograms) per day for B3 Waste Category 1 is stored in a hazardous waste storage area for a maximum of 180 (one hundred and eighty) days and based on company procedure number SOP/HSE/20 dated 24-12-2017 regarding the handling and management of hazardous waste point 2.6 states that the storage of the generated hazardous waste may not be stored for more than 90 days.
-If the hazardous waste generated is less than 50kg/day, the Licensing Staff will apply for an extension of the waste storage permit for more than 90 days (up to 180 days) to the Ministry of Environment. - 2.
-Based on field visits, it is known that: - In addition to the POM 1 empty container loading station, the company disposes of solid waste from the clarification station directly on the ground and in a prohibited place that has the potential to be leased which pollutes the environment. - In the WWTP area, there is runoff from waste pool number 2 (cooling pond) to waste pool number 3 (anaerobic pond). - 3.
-Based on the results of document review, it is known that: - The results of the hazardous waste identification that have been carried out by the company have not identified all the hazardous waste produced such as plastic inner fertilizers, used grease packaging and used PPE spray (ex-mask cartridges, rubber gloves, apron and boots)

-- The results of the verification of the hazardous waste delivery minutes and the hazardous waste producer manifest, the company has sent medical waste on January 11, 2020, but until the audit is carried out (13 October 2020) the company has not sent back the medical waste produced (more than 8 months).
+- 1. Based on PermenLHK number P.56 of 2015 article 7 number 2 point b.1 and PP number 101 of 2014 article 28 number 1 point b.2 hazardous waste produced is less than 50 kg (fifty kilograms) per day for hazardous Waste Category 1 is stored in a hazardous waste storage area for a maximum of 180 (one hundred and eighty) days and based on company procedure number SOP/HSE/20 dated 24-12-2017 regarding the handling and management of hazardous waste point 2.6 states that the storage of the generated hazardous waste may not be stored for more than 90 days.
+If the waste generated is less than 50kg/day, the Licensing Staff will apply for an extension of the waste storage permit for more than 90 days (up to 180 days) to the Ministry of Environment. - 2.
+Based on the results of document review, it is known that: - The results of hazardous waste identification that have been carried out by the company have not identified all B3 waste produced such as plastic inner fertilizers, used grout packaging and used PPE spray (ex-mask cartridges, rubber gloves, apron and boots) - The results of the verification of the hazardous waste delivery minutes and the hazardous waste producer manifest, the company has sent medical waste on January 11, 2020, but until the audit is carried out (13 October 2020) the company has not sent back the medical waste produced (more than 8 months).